-Kathleen Burns is the director of the Advanced Credit Program in the Division of Continuing Education at the University of Missouri-St. Louis.
+Kathleen Burns is the director of the Advanced Credit Program in the School of Professional & Continuing Studies at the University of Missouri–St. Louis.
 As director she manages all aspects of UMSL’s Dual Credit Program for over 60 area high schools.

 She earned her bachelor’s degree from the University of Wisconsin and is an alumna of UMSL, earning her master’s degree in Educational Administration in 1996 and her PhD in Teaching and Learning in 2003.